April 14, 2020

 (We focus on daily PrEP here.
 Those who use 2-1-1 PrEP for anal sex can continue using it as counseled and prescribed.)

 COVID is spread by breathing in viral droplets or spreading them from our hands to our nose, mouth, or eyes.
-To prevent COVID’s spread, stay home if you can, keep yourself and others safe by physically distancing, and use other personal hygiene habits.
-There’s no evidence that shows PrEP drugs provide any protection against COVID.
+To prevent it’s spread, stay home if you can, keep yourself and others safe by physically distancing, and use other personal hygiene habits.
+There’s no evidence that PrEP drugs protect against COVID.

 If you currently take PrEP without any issues, PrEP care visits can probably be put on hold or handled by phone, text, patient message portals, or even video.
-(This may include doing an oral swab or finger prick test for HIV or self-swabbing for STDs at home.)
+As health systems adjust to COVID, you may start doing oral swabs, finger prick tests for HIV, or self-swabbing for STDs at home.
 Ask your doctor about the best way to keep up your PrEP care, including using various telehealth providers if needed.

 If you experience symptoms of early HIV infection (such as fever, swollen glands, night sweats, rash, etc.) or what you think could be an active STD (or had sex with someone with an STD), contact your provider as soon as possible for next steps.
 It’s very possible to manage these medical needs remotely.